jorisvandenbossche/course-python-geospatial/notebooks/91_package_rasterio.md

 > __In this notebook, the tupical workflow when doing operations with Rasterio to handle spatial data is explained .__

-Both when working with Numpy as in xarray, [Rasterio](https://rasterio.readthedocs.io/en/latest/) is the interface to read the data from disk.
+Both when working with Numpy as in xarray, [Rasterio](https://rasterio.readthedocs.io/en/latest/) provides an interface to read the data from disk.

 Whereas Numpy is a powerful package for calculation, it does not provide any spatial information so lacking support for reprojection, warping,...
 Apart from reading in a broad set of GIS raster formats, Rasterio also provides some of these GIS raster operations.